kfrancis/geckonet/README.md

 geckonet
 ========

-A comprehensive C# API wrapper library for accessing Geckoboard.com, using XML or JSON to read/write widget data easily using strong-typed models.
+A comprehensive C# API wrapper library for accessing Geckoboard.com, using XML or JSON to read/write widget data easily using strong-typed models using the documentation listed [here](http://docs.geckoboard.com/custom-widgets/).

 ## Usage